jasongrimes/fretboardfoundation/_chapters/999-back/010-appendix-note-names.md

 The lowest note on guitar is E2
 (the open low E string),
-and the highest is around E5.
+and the highest is around E5
+(the 12th fret on the high E string).

 ## C notes